carstenbauer/JuliaHLRS25/exercises/Day1/1_onboarding/laptop.md

 ## BONUS: Using the Julia VSCode extension

-While manually starting Julia via `julia --project` in the terminal is fine, you won't get any special integration with VS Code this way (e.g. plots won't show up in the VS Code plot pane, no in-line evaluation, etc.).
-For all of these things to work, you need to use the Julia extension.
+While manually starting Julia via `julia --project` in the terminal is fine, it doesn't use VS Code to its full potential: It simply gives you an editor and a Julia REPL.
+What it doesn't give you is any connection between the two.
+That is, VS Code essentially has no clue about Julia.
+For this reason, Julia plots won't show up in the VS Code plot pane, you won't be able to evaluate Julia code in-line in the editor, and you won't be able to use tools like the integrated profiler, debugger, and so on.
+For all of these things to work, you need to use the Julia VS Code extension.

 We have already installed the Julia extension on the laptops.